feklee/stm/video_installation/README.md

     Maybe introduce `graph.fadeOut()` and call it from the finish function of the scan image.

-  * Idle mode: Don’t record positions, or only optionally.

   * Allow submission of programs as a succession of modes.
 Programs / Modes can be interrupted by sending another one.

   * Speed up, to get faster feedback loop and avoid crashes: Do approach, scan, retract in one go, and only in the end send data.

-  * To speed up, things to try:

-      + Don’t check fader in every loop.

-      + Disable serialization.

 Legal